How Much Water Should I Store?

 Commercially bottled water

-Store bought, ready to drink water, is best for short-term storage.
+Store-bought, ready-to-drink water is best for short-term storage.
 Commercially bottled water is available everywhere.
 Some brands may be better than others so do your homework before you buy.
+No matter what brand you purchase, look for BPA-free, food-grade plastic.

 Popular sizes include:

-• 1 to 5 Gallon - home delivery
+• 1 to 5 gallons - home delivery

 • 23.7 oz - strong plastic